MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

         -"arrow_line"                                               == a line with an arrowhead at the end of the line -"arrow_line_both"                                          == a line with two arrowheads pointing in both directions

+    *All rectangles on the canvas is drawn from the bottom left corner to top right corner. x0/y0 = bottom left corner, x1/y1 = top right corner

     *Class Organization and inheritance
         -The main class "App" creates ONE instance of each class which is stored in the "globals.py" file